alili25/Asteroids/README.md

 ## Summary
 In this project we were tasked with making a recreation of the arcade game, Asteroids, in Unity.
 The player uses their arrow keys that can rotate and accelerate, and the spacebar to shoot bullets, and destroy incoming asteroids.
+I used this video for reference: https://www.youtube.com/watch?v=wzQ9Xn406wc

 ## Additional Features Added